startergo/directhw/README.md

-Direct Hardware driver and library for macOS Big Sur 11.X.
+Direct Hardware driver and library for Mac OS X 10.4 to macOS 13.

 Consists of 2 parts:
 - The user space library